Chart Color Schemes

 Employment performance in Park Ridge exceeds national averages across key labour market indicators

-However, professional & technical services are under-represented at 4.5% compared to Greater Brisbane's 8.9%.
-Limited local employment opportunities are indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 4.0%, while labour force increased by 3.0%, causing a fall in unemployment rate of 0.9 percentage points.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment rate of 0.5 percentage points.
-State-level data from QLD to November 25 shows employment contracted by 0.01% (losing 1,210 jobs), with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years for national employment.
-Applying these projections to Park Ridge's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+However, professional & technical services were under-represented at 4.5% compared to Greater Brisbane's 8.9%.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, employment levels increased by 4.0%, labour force grew by 3.0%, causing a drop in unemployment rate of 0.9 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment rate.
+National employment forecasts from Jobs and Skills Australia, released in May-25, projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Park Ridge's employment mix suggested local employment should increase by 6.1% over five years and 12.9% over ten years, although these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment